-I have broad interests and have worked in diverse systems ranging from Pacific Northwest montane forests and tropical bee communities in coffee farms to suburban vernal pool amphibians and coastal sandplain grassland communities.
+I have broad interests and have worked in diverse systems ranging from Pacific Northwest forests and tropical bee communities in coffee farms to suburban vernal pool amphibians and coastal sandplain grassland communities.
 I use field experiments and observational monitoring, meta-analysis, and statistical models as my primary research tools.

 News & Updates

 October 2018: Happy Autumn!
 I always think about phenology this time of year (wait, I think about phenology all times of the year!), so now is a great time to check out our new article in AJB about how early season events affect late season events.
 Thank you Arnold Arboretum for being a great place to do this research!

 June 2018: At the end of August, I will be moving to Seattle, where I have accepted a NRC Research Associateship to work at the Northwest Fisheries Science Center with Jameal Samhouri.
 I'm looking forward to being back in the Pacific Northwest, and to studying marine systems!

 March 2018: I had a great time out west for the Temporal Ecology Lab's OSPREE Retreat in British Columbia- beautiful place, great people, productive work!